Trading USD/JPY

 The US dollar has been the standard US monetary unit for over two hundred years.
 However, whilst the Japanese yen and the economy suffered from World War II, the years that followed the war saw the US economy and dollar boom.
 This is partly because of the 1944 Bretton Woods Agreement.

-In fact, if you load up a graph and look at USD/JPY historical exchange rate data, you will quickly see this agreement played a huge part in securing the success of the US dollar.
-Specifically, it ensured the US dollar’s place as the world’s official reserve currency.
+In fact, if you load up a graph and look at USD/JPY historical exchange rate data, you will quickly see that this agreement played a huge part in securing the success of the US dollar.
+It helped cement the US dollar’s central role in the post-war monetary system: many currencies were pegged to the dollar, and the dollar was linked to gold under Bretton Woods.

 Recent History